valancej/documentation/_basic/continuous-integration/code-climate.md

 ## Setting Up Code Climate

+**Note** that these instructions use the newest version of the Code Climate reporter, which is still in beta.
+Please view [their documentation](https://docs.codeclimate.com/v1.0/docs/configuring-test-coverage-older-versions) for instructions on using the older reporter.
+You will still need to add your API token via [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}), as seen below, but the test configuration will work differently.

 ### Setting Your Code Climate API Token

 [The Code Climate documentation](http://docs.CodeClimate.com/article/219-setting-up-test-coverage) does a great job of guiding you, but to get started all you need to do is add your `CC_TEST_REPORTER_ID` to your to your project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}).